 Maxwell's equations.
 A model for the electric and magnetic fields inside of an MHD generator will be developed which incorporates fluid dynamics.
 The research activity will demonstrate the proof-of-concept by building and applying a numerical code to determine current density in a single section of the channel, starting with simple and known current paths.
 The method and code will be in full 3D, but will begin with the static case, and will be validated against model outputs from NETL’s MHD computational fluid dynamics (CFD) simulation development activity.
 The model will be discretized using mimetic finite differences and the corresponding inverse problem for the densities will be performed in a nonlinear least squares formulation.
 In order to account for measurement and model error, the inverse problem will be cast into a Bayesian framework.
 This allows credibility levels of detected arcs to be computed.
 Further, minimum sensor sensitivities and optimal placement for use in a deployed measurement system can be inferred from the framework.

-- Compatible Discretizations for Efficient Uncertainty Quantification of Magneto-Hydro-Dynamic Models
+- Compatible Discretizations for Maxwell Models in Nonlinear Optics

 Collaborators: Yingda Cheng (MSU), Fengyan Li (RPI)